 If you do not have tamarind with you, then consider adding lemon juice here.
 However, taste might differ a bit.
 But, it tastes equally good as that with the tamarind.

-Other components that goes in:
+Other components that goes in the chutney:

 The rest of the things that goes in are urad dal (husked black lentils) and salt.
 We need oil for roasting the peanuts as well as for the tempering.

 Apart from these, we need mustard seeds, curry leaves, dry red chilies and hing (asafoetida).
 All of these goes into the tadka.